nicolaswehmeyer/tufin-backup-wizard/README.md

 2. Place it in the following directory on your Tufin Server: **/usr/local/bin/**
 3. Make sure to set the correct owner of the script: **chown root:root /usr/local/bin/backup-wizard.sh**
 4. Also make sure to set the correct permissions: **chmod 750 /usr/local/bin/backup-wizard.sh**
-5. **Finally:** Run the wizard and follow the instructions: **./usr/local/bin/backup-wizard.sh**
+5. **Finally:** Run the wizard and follow the instructions: **sh /usr/local/bin/backup-wizard.sh**

-Note: The wizard will create a configuration file after everything was setup initially.
+**Note:** The wizard will create a configuration file after everything was setup initially.
 The configuration file is located at /usr/local/bin/backup-wizard.cfg and is only readable for the root-user.
 Passwords for remote backups are also stored within this file.
+Once a configuration file exists, the wizard will not be shown again and rerunning the file triggers the backup with the previously defined bnackup settings.

+# Additional features
+- You can rerun the wizard by running the following command: **sh /usr/local/bin/backup-wizard.sh --reconfigure**
+- You can delete a generated configuration file by running the following command: **sh /usr/local/bin/backup-wizard.sh --delete-configuration**

 # Screenshots
 Running tha wizard